networkoptix/nx_open/vms/libs/nx_vms_api/src/nx/vms/api/metrics.md

 # Internal APIs

-## GET /api/metrics/{rules|manifest}

-Return the same result as `/ec2/metrics/{rules|manifest}`, because rules and manifest are system wide.

 ## GET /api/metrics/{values|alarms}

-Return the same result as `/ec2/metrics/{values|alarms}` but includes only resources from target server only.
+Return the same result as `/ec2/metrics/{values|alarms}` but includes only resources and values from target server only.
 Used internally to implement ec2 versions.
+Optional parameters:
+- `?formatted` - apply format (like in alarms).
+Should be used for debug only;
+- `&system` - also show all of the data known to this server (system values for system resources).